avanwouwe/citadel-browser-agent/README.md

 Once every two weeks a report is triggered that generates one event for every application, for every account that has a password that does not conform to the password policy.

 ## MFA policy enforcement
 Citadel can check if MFA is used after a password is sent to a web application via a form.
-The idea being that generally non-password based authentication such as delegated authentication (OIDC, SAML, etc) will apply MFA.
+The idea being that generally non-password based authentication such as delegated authentication (OIDC, SAML, etc) will require MFA.
 Detection of the MFA is based on various heuristics, such as the name of form fields, the structure of URLs and the content of the fields.
 Use of the navigator.credentials API to request for example use of WebAuthn or FIDO is detected.

 If a password is observed, users are allowed a couple of minutes to use or configure MFA.
-Failing that they are logged off from the application, and instructed to configure MFA.
+Failing that they are disconnected from the application, and instructed to configure MFA.
 For urgent and exceptional cases they can request a temporary exception.
 Both events are logged.

 Sessions that are authenticated using MFA have a maximum duration.
-Once this duration is exceeded the user is logged off and is this forced to re-authenticate.
+Once this duration is exceeded the user is disconnected and is this forced to re-authenticate.

-Since MFA is not available for all sites, you have to list the sites for which you require MFA to be enabled.
+Since MFA is not available for all sites, the list of sites for which MFA is required must be explicitly configured.

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.

 The shadow IT detection only reports on interaction with (authenticated) applications, and only tracks the number of interactions per site, per day.

-The data is logged on your computer and is never sent across the network, unless of course you choose to ship the events to your SIEM.
+The data is logged on the local machine and is never sent across the network, unless of course you choose to ship the events to your SIEM.

 ## Installation
 There are a lot of moving parts.
 Citadel needs to be installed in the browser, on the OS, and in your SIEM.
-Nevertheless installation of Citadel should be relatively easy.
+Nevertheless, installation of Citadel should be relatively straightforward.
 There are sensible defaults, and [the installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) takes care of everything except integration into your SIEM.

 * [macOS](/doc/macos.md)
 * [Windows](/doc/windows.md)